 Here are my top five tips on things you can do as a small business owner to ensure that there isn’t a problem with your bookkeeper, and that you’ve made the best decision in engaging them.

-- I visited a business today where the manager was having a problem with the bookkeeper, but couldn’t put his finger on exactly what the problem was.
-It took me less than five minutes to find some quite major mistakes in the MYOB file.
+I have a client where the business manager was having a problem with the bookkeeper, but couldn’t put his finger on exactly what the problem was.
+It took me less than five minutes to find some quite major mistakes in the accouning file.
 This was without delving into much detail, but immediately I could see there were issues that will have monetary consequences for the client, and they’re quite basic things that should definitely have been taken care of.
 If your gut is telling you there’s something wrong, there probably is.

 Don’t get me wrong, there are some amazing bookkeepers out there and most of us are passionate about helping our clients with their business.
 But there are some that are still learning (and by all means give them a go, but be aware of their abilities), and some who just don’t give a dam.

 Hopefully the next time you’re meeting with your bookkeeper you’ll feel comfort that they tick all of these boxes; and if you’re looking for a bookkeeper, you’re armed with some knowledge first.

 If you don’t have a bookkeeper or feel it’s time to make the switch, contact us for a free consultation.